 To learn more, read Everything You Need To Know About The Solar Tax Credit.

-The Federal Investment Tax Credit is a big incentive for people to adopt any number of energy-efficient systems on their property.
+The Residential Clean Energy Credit is a big incentive for people to adopt any number of energy-efficient systems on their property.
 Claiming the solar energy tax credit can offset some of the expenses of making energy-efficient improvements to your home.

 However, not all taxpayers and improvements qualify for the credits.
 Your improvements must meet specific energy efficiency requirements, and first-time homebuyers must adhere to particular rules to qualify.